traefik/mesh/docs/content/install.md

 ## Usage

-To use maesh, instead of referencing services via their normal `<servicename>.<namespace>`, instead use `<servicename>.<namespace>.maesh`.
+To use Maesh, instead of referencing services via their normal `<servicename>.<namespace>`, instead use `<servicename>.<namespace>.maesh`.
-This will access the maesh service mesh, and will allow you to route requests through maesh.
+This will access the Maesh service mesh, and will allow you to route requests through Maesh.

-By default, maesh is opt-in, meaning you have to use the maesh service names to access the mesh, so you can have some services running through the mesh, and some services not.
+By default, Maesh is opt-in, meaning you have to use the Maesh service names to access the mesh, so you can have some services running through the mesh, and some services not.